Major types of hormone receptors

 Both T3 and T4 are secreted into the bloodstream.
 Both are able to activate thyroid hormone receptors; however, T3 is much more active.
-T4 can be enzymatically deiodinated to T3 and thus functions mostly as a reservoir of the latter.
-Inhibition of this deiodination step by drugs—the antiarrhythmic drug amiodarone (see slide 7.3.6) in particular—causes a functional thyroid hormone deficit, although the combined serum levels of T3 and T4 will be normal.
+T4 can be deiodinated to T3 and thus functions mostly as a reservoir of the latter.
+Drugs that inhibit the enzyme that carries out this deiodination step—the antiarrhythmic drug amiodarone (see slide 7.3.6) in particular—may cause a functional thyroid hormone deficit, although the combined serum levels of T3 and T4 may be normal.

 Thyroid hormones and pharmacotherapy

 The hypophyseal thyroid-stimulating hormone (TSH) stimulates the activity of existing gland cells, driving iodine accumulation and hormone synthesis.
 In addition, TSH also drives the growth of gland tissue.
 This dual effect is important for both pathogenesis and therapy.

 A shortage of iodine will hamper thyroid hormone synthesis.
 The hypophyseal gland will produce more TSH, which will prompt excessive growth of the thyroid gland (goiter).
 The enlarged thyroid gland usually manages to supply enough thyroid hormones, so that symptoms other than goiter itself are usually absent.
 Goiter due to iodine deficiency used to be common but is now largely controlled by the iodide supplementation of cooking salt.